 You will find rollercoasters and types of fast fun carnival rides for the whole family.
-You will many families out enjoying Oktoberfest with kids, and it is now of the most family-friendly things to do in Munich with teenagers during the day.
+You will have many families out enjoying Oktoberfest with kids, and it is now one of the most family-friendly things to do in Munich with teenagers during the day.

 See the Bavarian Crown Jewels at the Munich Residence

 The Munich Residence is the former home of the Bavarian Royal Family.
 This palace is full of monuments, paintings, bedrooms, reception halls and more.
 The interesting part for teenagers will be the Crown Jewels and the Armoury.
 Swords, crowns, orbs and spectres are things that teens can relate to.